-The Lee County Sheriff's Office also has a Reserve Deputy program that is managed by the Uniformed Division commanders.
-Currently there are 35 individuals that participate in the program by volunteering their time to the Sheriff's Office and the citizens of Lee County.
-This is a non-payed position and is manned entirely by individuals dedicated to assisting the Lee County Sheriff's Office in their day to day operations.
+The Lee County Sheriff’s Office also has a Reserve Deputy program that is managed by the Uniformed Division commanders.
+This is a non-payed position and is manned entirely by individuals dedicated to assisting the Lee County Sheriff’s Office in their day to day operations.
 Reserve Officers provide security at local functions, special community events and they assist the Uniformed Division by providing additional personnel in the patrol units.